luminovang/documentation/routing/view-uri.md

 ### addNamespace

 To register controller class `namespace` that router is allowed to lookup classed in.
+If you wish to register more namespace this should method should ne called in your application class either within `constructor` or `onCreate` method.

 ```php
 public addNamespace(string $namespace): void